 1 Based on a byzigomatic width of 145mm (Gingerich & Russel, 1981), higher than the adult specimen H-GSP 96231 of Pakicetus attocki.
-There not any evidence in the dental morphology (e.g. deciduous dentition) or cranial futures suggesting a juvenile condition.
+There is not evidence in the dental morphology (e.g. deciduous dentition) or cranial futures suggesting a juvenile condition.

 2 Based on the degree of cranial close suture and fusion of vertebral and forelimb epiphysis